hands-on-cloud/hands-on.cloud/hugo/content/Monitoring Solutions For Your Serverless Applications/index.md

 See a curated overview for each instance type, including information and inventory from all AWS accounts and regions in a single view.

 * **Distributed tracing** is essential in troubleshooting experience since it lets you dig into the communication pipe between the AWS Lambda function and any other artifact that function talks to during its execution.
-* **Inventoried Tags and Metadata** - We retrieve information from your AWS entities, giving you the ability to filter and facet down to the team or specific metadata attributes on the function configuration or invocation itself
+* **Inventoried Tags and Metadata** - We retrieve information from your AWS entities, giving you the ability to filter and facet down to the team or specific metadata attributes on the function configuration or invocation itself.
-* **Facet Builder**
+* **Facet Builder**.
-* **High cardinality invocation data** - View throughput, detailed categorized AWS Lambda performance metrics like duration, cold starts, error rate and more at any transaction percentile
+* **High cardinality invocation data** - View throughput, detailed categorized AWS Lambda performance metrics like duration, cold starts, error rate and more at any transaction percentile.
-* **AWS CloudWatch Metrics**
+* **AWS CloudWatch Metrics**.
 * **Custom attributes and custom events** - Capture and send custom attributes or events and tag their function invocations.
-* Rich error analysis
+* Rich error analysis.

-### AppDynamics Serverless APM
+### AppDynamics Serverless APM.

 {{< my-picture name="Monitoring - AppDynamics Serverless APM" >}}